chartjs/chartjs-plugin-annotation/README.md

     scaleID: 'y',

     // Data value to draw the line at
+    // A callback can also be used:
+    //   value(context) {
+    //     // context: {chart, element}
+    //     return value;
+    //   },
     value: 25,

     // Optional value at which the line draw should end
+    // A callback can also be used:
+    //   endValue(context) {
+    //     // context: {chart, element}
+    //     return value;
+    //   },
     endValue: 26,

     // Alternative configuration of values, using two scales
     xScaleID: 'x',
     yScaleID: 'y',

+    // Optional value for x point of starting line, in units along the x axis
+    // A callback can also be used:
+    //   xMin(context) {
+    //     // context: {chart, element}
+    //     return value;
+    //   },
     xMin: 'January',
+    // Optional value for y point of starting line, in units along the x axis
+    // A callback can also be used:
+    //   yMin(context) {
+    //     // context: {chart, element}
+    //     return value;
+    //   },
     yMin: 25,
+    // Optional value for x point of ending line, in units along the x axis
+    // A callback can also be used:
+    //   xMax(context) {
+    //     // context: {chart, element}
+    //     return value;
+    //   },
     xMax: 'February',
+    // Optional value for y point of ending line, in units along the x axis
+    // A callback can also be used:
+    //   yMax(context) {
+    //     // context: {chart, element}
+    //     return value;
+    //   },
     yMax: 26,

     // Line color